Skip to content

 We’ve also got a great range of activities and ideas for the day.

-To include your wider community in The Big Lunch, why not see if there are any local artists, performers or story-tellers that you can invite to take part and provide some entertainment or activities as part of your day?
+To include your wider community in your do, why not see if there are any local artists, performers or story-tellers that you can invite to take part and provide some entertainment or activities as part of your day?
+Or, team up with a local charity or community group and set everyone to work for a good cause.
+A litter pick is a great way to get everyone involved in tidying up the community!

 Discover more about the Month of Community